collocations.org

 She spent much of her youth in Hong Kong.

-idle away, waste
+waste

 He wasted his youth in front of a computer screen.

-during your ~
+during your youth

 She contracted the disease during her youth.

-from ~
+from youth

 from youth to maturity

-in your ~
+in your youth

-since your ~
+since your youth

-I haven''t danced since my youth!
+I haven't danced since my youth!

-throughout your ~
+throughout your youth

 He played football throughout his youth.